Doulla1/SilverEvents/README.md

     ```bash
     npm run seed
     ```

-    This command will create the admin and member roles then an admin user with the credentials specified in the `.env` file.
+    This command will create the admin and member roles, then an admin user with the credentials specified in the `.env` file.

 ### Running the Application